x684867/nemesis_server/src/nodejs/deps/npm/doc/cli/npm-link.md

 symbolic link from `prefix/package-name` to the current folder.

-Next, in some other location, `npm link package-name` will create a symlink from the local `node_modules` folder to the global symlink.
+Next, in some other location, `npm link package-name` will create a symlink from the local `node_packages` folder to the global symlink.

 Note that `package-name` is taken from `package.json`, not from directory name.